Ralph Northam: Abortion

 Northam supports abortion rights.
 As a Virginia state senator, he opposed a bill to mandate vaginal ultrasounds for women seeking abortions, and voted against the bill when it was revised to mandate only abdominal ultrasounds.
 He was endorsed in the 2017 Democratic gubernatorial primary by the abortion rights group NARAL and its Virginia affiliate.
-Northam has argued for reducing abortion rates through education and expanding access to contraceptives.
+Northam argued for reducing abortion rates through education and expanding access to contraceptives.
 Planned Parenthood pledged to spend $3 million supporting Northam in his 2017 general election campaign for governor.
 Northam opposes banning abortions after 20 weeks through a state version of the Pain-Capable Unborn Child Protection Act.

-For third-trimester abortions, Northam supports Virginia's current law requiring certification by multiple physicians.
+For third-trimester abortions, Northam supported Virginia's law requiring certification by multiple physicians.
 During a January 2019 radio interview, Northam said that third-trimester abortions may be done in cases of a non-viable fetus or severe deformity.
 If a delivery occurred in such cases, Northam further stated that, "The infant would be resuscitated if that's what the mother and the family desired, and then a discussion would ensue between the physicians and the mother."
 This statement drew intense criticism from Republican politicians nationwide, many of whom accused Northam of supporting infanticide.
 Northam's office refuted such criticism as a mischaracterization of his comments.